AgriConnect/Karaka/README.rst

     sudo apt install python3-pip python3-dev libpq-dev postgresql postgresql-contrib

-- Create a database name ``alarmbot`` in PostgreSQL.
+- Create a database name ``karaka`` in PostgreSQL.
 To ease development, we connect PostgreSQL via Unix socket.
 This method let you access database without specifying username and password in project's config.

   .. code-block:: sh

     sudo -u postgres createuser --superuser $USER

-    sudo -u postgres createdb alarmbot --owner $USER
+    sudo -u postgres createdb karaka --owner $USER

 - Install `Poetry <https://python-poetry.org/>`_ .
 We use it to manage Python dependencies for this project.